nickitaliano/dotfiles/README.md

-# Macbook Pro dotfiles using Mackup
+# Macbook Pro Dotfiles Using Mackup

 ## A Fresh macOS Setup